Cry of the City: Plot

-Rome uses an old girlfriend, Brenda (Shelley Winters), to track down Rose Givens' address, but because of his maltreated, festering wounds he is so weak that Brenda gets an unlicensed foreign doctor (Konstantin Shayne) to attend the meanwhile unconscious Rome.
-When Brenda finally drops Rome off at Rose Givens' address, he offers to give Rose the jewels that he took from Niles' office in exchange for "five thousand dollars, a car, a way out of the country [i. e.: to Latin America] and a good night's sleep".
+Rome uses an old girlfriend, Brenda, to find Rose Givens' address, but because of his maltreated, festering wounds he is so weak that Brenda gets an unlicensed foreign doctor to treat the unconscious Rome.
+When Brenda finally drops Rome off at the address, he offers to give Rose the jewels that he took from Niles' office in exchange for "five thousand dollars, a car, a way out of the country [i. e.: to Latin America] and a good night's sleep".

-At the police station, Candella and Collins question people who might have helped Rome to escape from the prison hospital and after, including the trusty from the prison, the man in charge of the hospital ward, and several unlicensed doctors.
-One of those doctors is the veterinarian, who confesses to treating the wanted man.

 Meanwhile, Rose has set out to get money and transportation for Rome, who double-crosses her by telephoning Candella to let him know that he will meet Rose at a subway station where the jewels are stored in a locker.
 Rome meets Rose first and demands the cash she promised, but she demands the jewels first.
 When the police arrive to take her, in the resulting scuffle she tries to shoot Rome but wounds Candella instead.

 Candella leaves the hospital where he was being treated to look for Teena, who might lead him to Rome.
-He discovers that Teena has gone to a church, where Rome meets her.
+He discovers that Teena has gone to a church.
 Teena, however, refuses to go away with Rome, and Candella arrives, persuading her to leave the church.
-As Candella disarms, arrests Rome while exiting the church, Rome, seeing that Candella is wounded and bleeding and would not be able to keep up to him in a chase, breaks away and walks down the street.
+Candella disarms and arrests Rome.
+Rome, seeing that Candella is wounded and bleeding and would not be able to keep up to him in a chase, breaks away and walks down the street.
 Candella shoots the unarmed Rome in the back, killing him.
 Tony, who could not bring himself to steal money from their mother as Rome had asked, arrives just in time to see.
 In the police car the boy breaks in tears.